- The VIDEO TDR FAILURE in Windows 10 is usually caused by a problematic display driver.

 Several users reported that they fixed the problem simply by changing their RAM frequency.
 According to them, they changed their RAM frequency from 2400MHz to 1600MHz, and that solved the issue for them.

 Few users reported that they managed to fix this error by underclocking their core by 50, so you might want to try that as well.

-Solution 5 – Clean your PC and check your power supply
+5. Clean your PC and check your power supply

 Dust can sometimes clog fans on your GPU or CPU and cause them to overheat, therefore it’s crucial that you check your temperature and clean your PC with pressurized air.

-If your PC is clean from dust, but the error still persists, be sure to check your power supply unit.
 If the power supply unit is faulty, or if it cannot produce enough power, you might have to replace it with a new unit.

-Solution 6 – Check for faulty hardware
+6. Check for faulty hardware

 Few users reported that the problem was caused by Ethernet controller, and according to them, the only solution was to install a new Ethernet card.

 VIDEO_TDR_ERROR Blue Screen of Death error is usually caused by your graphic card, but you can easily fix it by using one of our solutions.

-Solution 7 – Use System Restore
+7. Use System Restore

-- Restart your PC several times during the boot sequence in order to force the PC to perform Automatic Repair.
+- Restart your PC several times during the boot sequence in order to force the PC to perform an Automatic Repair.

-- Select your user name and enter your account password.
+- Select your username and enter your account password.

 Follow the instructions on the screen to restore your PC.
 Once your PC is restored, check if the issue still persists.
 If not, it means that the problem was caused by a third-party application or a driver.

 Windows 10 tends to automatically install system and driver updates, and sometimes an update can cause this problem to appear.
 If this issue appears again, be sure to check if any driver or update was installed.

 If so, you’ll need to restore your system again and block Windows from automatically installing updates.
-In addition, it’s also advised to block Windows from updating drivers.